telerik/reporting-docs/report-items/picturebox.md

 ---
 title: PictureBox
-page_title: PictureBox
+page_title: PictureBox Report Item Overview
-description: PictureBox
+description: "Learn more about the Telerik Reporting PictureBox report item, how to expand and shrink it depending on its contents, and how to use embedded expressions."
 slug: telerikreporting/designing-reports/report-structure/picturebox
-tags: picturebox
+tags: telerik, reporting, report, items, picturebox
 published: True
 position: 9
 previous_url: /report-items-picture-box